2013 Granbury tornado: Tornado summary

-The tornado touched down at approximately 7:55 P.M. on Apache Trail Court.
-A house that was located off of Apache Trail had visible damage, which was rated EF0.
-The tornado moved east-northeast, crossing Lake Granbury and the Brazos River while retaining EF0 intensity.
-The tornado ran ashore on the far south side of Sundown Trail, and it tracked through a field before hitting Davis Road.
-The tornado inflicted EF0 damage on electrical transmission lines located near Rhea Court, before turning to the north.
+The tornado touched down at approximately 7:55 P.M. on Apache Trail Court, where a house located off of Apache Trail had visible damage at EF0 intensity.
+The tornado moved east-northeast, crossing Lake Granbury and the Brazos River while retaining EF0 intensity as it ran ashore on the far south side of Sundown Trail, tracking through a field before hitting Davis Road where the tornado inflicted damage on electrical transmission lines located near Rhea Court at EF0 intensity before turning to the north.